M/I Homes ensures quality construction, affordable rates for homebuyers

 M/I Homes: Lock in a 3.875% rate before Dec.
 31

-Cassian Bernard, president of M/I Homes, recently spoke about the company’s mission and commitment to delivering high-quality, affordable homes to families in Indiana.
+Cassian Bernard, Area President of M/I Homes Indiana, recently spoke about the company’s mission and commitment to delivering high-quality, affordable homes to families in Indiana.
 Originally from Texas, Bernard relocated to Indiana just two months ago and praised the state’s culture, weather, and people.
 “It’s exciting to build beautifully designed homes throughout the metro area for consumers at every stage of life,” he said.

 M/I Homes is focused on providing accessible homeownership with competitive interest rates.
-Currently, the company is offering a 3.875% interest rate for homes closing in 2024, which Bernard highlighted as an excellent opportunity for prospective buyers.
+Currently, M/I Financial LLC, is offering a 3.875% interest rate for homes closing in 2024, which Bernard highlighted as an excellent opportunity for prospective buyers.
 “If you’re in the market and struggling with affordability or on the fence, today’s rates provide one of the best options,” Bernard explained.

 For those interested in purchasing a home, Bernard encouraged visiting the M/I Homes website or contacting one of their internet sales managers.
 “Our team will guide you through your wants and needs to schedule an appointment with one of our new home consultants,” he said.